greenej89/DojoWeather/README.md

 Dojo Weather

 Assignment Information
-Use HTML and CSS to recreate the look  of a Weather Forecase page.
-Use JavaScript to implement the features:
+Use HTML and CSS to recreate the look of a Weather Forecast page.
+Use JavaScript to implement the following features:
 1) Position a cookie policy at the bottom of the screen.
 2) Hide the cookie policy message when the user clicks the accept button.
 3) Alert the message "Loading weather report..." when a user clicks on a city.